andresrsimoneau/steamchartsanalysis/README.md

 VP Al Gore 2000 | 57% approval | 266 EC | LOST | PV margin 0.5 pp
 VP Richard Nixon 1960 | 58% approval | 219 EC | LOST | PV margin -0.17 pp
 ```

-Had Harris won the 2024 U.S. presidential election, it would have constituted a significant historical outlier; she would have been the first vice president in U.S. history to win with an approval rating below 45%, and the first incumbent overall to do so in over 75 years, following Harry Truman in 1948 against Thomas Dewey.

 ## Project Limitations (There R Quite A Few...)